fbpx Skip to content

 Your interest rate affects the total amount you’ll pay over the life of the loan.

-Even a small difference in interest rate can result in thousands of dollars saved or spent over a 30-year mortgage term.
+Even a small difference in interest rate can result in thousands of dollars saved or spent over 30-year loan terms.
 For instance, using the previous example, the 1% difference in rate could mean a difference of over $35,000 in total interest paid over the life of the loan.
-When seen in this light, even minute differences in interest rates can make a significant impact.
+When seen in this light, even minute differences in interest rates can have a significant impact.

 Building equity